PRIO Director's Shortlist

 The Peace Research Institute Oslo (PRIO) Director's Shortlist is a list of candidates considered worthy to win the Nobel Peace Prize for their efforts and actions for the promotion of peace.
-Since 2002, PRIO's Director traditionally presents a shortlist of the most worthy potential Nobel laureates based on independent assessments and researches, and among the shortlisted candidates, some have been eventually recognized as such.
+It has been prepared by the director of the Peace Research Institute Oslo since 2002, and is a list of the most worthy potential Nobel laureates based on independent research and assessments.